narensen/narensen/README.md

-I like to simplify and improve nn-architecture.
+I like to simplify and improve NNs